Background & Objective

 Phase 3: Training material development for e-Learning.

-- Together with the technical support from the Institute for Information Industry (training provision), training workshops had been held in the north, central and south of Vietnam.
-A total number of 163 teachers have been trained in the use and management of computer equipment.
+- Together with the technical support from the Institute for Information Industry (training provision), training workshops have been held in the north, central and south of Vietnam.
+A total number of 163 teachers have been trained in the use and management of computer equipment with support around USD 43,724.

 - Four national e-Learning design competitions were organized.
-Teachers were motivated to design more lively teaching materials in different themes (such as geography and history), meanwhile, it has created an atmosphere of mutual learning among teachers.
-46,000 teachers had shared their designed training materials and experiences through the Internet.
+Teachers were motivated to design more lively teaching materials in different subjects (such as: geography and history) while creating an atmosphere of mutual learning among teachers.
+46, 000 teachers have shared their designed training materials and experiences through the Internet.
+Our support amounted to around USD 415,171.

-- In total, 724,548 teachers and students have benefited from this program and its impact has been continuously spread across the whole country.
+- In total, 724,548 teachers and students have benefited from this program with the lump sum of our support around USD 2,704,644.
+The impact is continuously spread across the entire country.